 Recommended starting budgets:

 Submit your campaign for review (typically approved within hours).
-Once live:
+Once live, use the Reddit ads dashboard to track performance and the Reddit ads manager to make adjustments:

 The most powerful and unique aspect of Reddit advertising.
 Target users who visit specific communities related to your product or service.